-You already know Paris as the fashion capital of the world, home to delicious croissants, Notre Dame and of course the Louvre.
-But did you know that the French capital also has over 140 theaters, concert halls and other show venues?
-Every night of the week you’ll find major productions, musicals, the traditional cabaret and much more.
-The City of Lights could also be called the City of Shows.
-Read on for our guide to the city’s best shows including the best cabaret in Paris – the Moulin Rouge.
-Advice on the best opera, theater, concerts and musicals in Paris.
-Don’t miss our tips on where to eat and favorite rooftops to complete your perfect Parisian evening!
+You already know Paris as the fashion capital of the world, home to delicious croissants, the Eiffel Tower and of course the Louvre.
+But did you know that the French capital also has over 140 theaters, concert halls, and other show venues?
+Every night of the week you’ll find major productions, musicals, traditional cabaret and more.
+The City of Light could also be called the City of Shows.

 Chances are you’ve already heard of the Moulin Rouge, but do you really know its history?
 The famous establishment opened its doors in 1889 with an audacious bet to become the biggest and most elegant cabaret of its time.
-Over almost 130 years later and the Moulin Rouge has indeed become the incarnation of French cabaret and the famous Cancan dance.
+Almost 130 years later, the Moulin Rouge has indeed become the incarnation of French cabaret and the famous Cancan dance.
 Numerous artists, including Toulouse-Lautrec, have immortalized the famous windmill and Moulin Rouge show in their paintings.
 Millions of spectators have been mesmerized by the one-of-a-kind show full of feathers, rhinestones, legendary dancers and costumes.

 Paris Opera Garnier